-The Leica Q (Typ 116) and the Nikon D750 are two enthusiast cameras that were announced, respectively, in June 2015 and September 2014.
+The Leica Q (Typ 116) and the Nikon D750 are two enthusiast cameras that were officially introduced, respectively, in June 2015 and September 2014.
 The Q Typ 116 is a fixed lens compact, while the D750 is a DSLR.
 Both cameras are equipped with a full frame sensor.
-The Leica has a resolution of 24 megapixel, whereas the Nikon provides 24.2 MP.
+The Leica has a resolution of 24 megapixels, whereas the Nikon provides 24.2 MP.

 The side-by-side display below illustrates the physical size and weight of the Leica Q Typ 116 and the Nikon D750.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the Q Typ 116 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is considerably larger (53 percent) than the Leica Q Typ 116.
 It is noteworthy in this context that the D750 is splash and dust-proof, while the Q Typ 116 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the Q Typ 116 has a lens built in, whereas the D750 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the D750 and their specifications in the Nikon Lens Catalog.